JeffWeinell/mask-alignment/README.md

 # Mask whole genome alignment in Multiple Alignment Format (MAF)

-Method to hard mask genome-specific sites in a MAF-format whole genome alignment that was generated using the [cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/README.md) function `cactus-hal2maf`.
+Method to hard mask (with Ns) genome sequence intervals in a MAF file that was previously generated using the [cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/README.md) command `cactus-hal2maf`.

-This method involves two main steps:
+Steps include:
+- (1) Edit the configuration files 'bedpaths.config' and 'settings.config' to define input/output file paths.
-- (1) Extract genomes from the HAL alignment file (which was used to generate the MAF), mask intervals, and save masked genomes in a single fasta file.
+- (2) Run [mask-genomes.sh](https://github.com/JeffWeinell/mask-alignment/blob/main/mask-genomes.sh) to combine BEDs defined in 'bedpaths.config' into a single BED with USCS-format 'genome.chromosome' sequence names; extract and mask genomes from the MAF-precursor HAL and save all masked genomes (without alignment information) in a single fasta file that is used in the next (alignment masking) step.
-- (2) Use original MAF (from cactus-hal2maf) and the masked genomes fasta (from step 1) to generate a new MAF-format alignment with sites masked according to the BED intervals from step 1
+- (3) Run [mask-MAF.sh](https://github.com/JeffWeinell/mask-alignment/blob/main/mask-MAF.sh) to generate a MAF alignment with sites masked at intervals in BED files defined in 'bedpaths.config'.

-### considerations
+**Considerations**
-- I have only tested this code on MAFs produced using the [cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/README.md) function `cactus-hal2maf`
+- I have only tested this code on MAFs produced using the [cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/README.md) function `cactus-hal2maf`.
-- Zero-length sequences in input MAF will always be filtered
+- Zero-length sequences, if present in the input MAF, will always be filtered

-**Dependencies**
+**External dependencies**
 You must install these programs ahead of time:
 - HAL (for step 1)
 - bedtools (tested using version 2.29.2)